wRothbard/birthstones/README.md

 (If you rotate the gems, rotation must be applied, since absorption is manually done along object z axis--see "Blender gem tutorial" link below for why)
 Do the following steps to re-render a block:
-* Open the included Blend file in Blender and set the input nodes as follows (if there are two, set one as the input for absorption and turn that up--or experiment):
+* Open the included Blend file in Blender and set the input nodes as follows (if there are two, set one as the input for absorption and turn that up--or experiment; ~ means wasn't plugged into any nodes):
-(you can also tweak whether fresnel, facing, or IsTransmissionRay is Factor for "Glow Mix" node (you can also flip the inputs)
+(v1L you can also tweak whether fresnel, facing, or IsTransmissionRay is Factor for "Glow Mix" node (you can also flip the inputs)
-Name,		GemColor,		IOR**,	Scatter,Gloss,	Clarity,Absorption,	AbsorptionSaturation
+(v2 you can also tweak whether Tangent, which Light Path output [and whether passes through Reduction node], or nothing [0.00] is used for Glare Mix's Factor; warped block shards can be fitted together then scaled by 1.01 on the x&z [s, shift z, 1.01])
-Alexandrite,567274 to 63152c,1.75,	.5,		0,		0,		0,			1.0
+Name,		GemColor,		IOR**,	Scatter,Gloss,	Clarity,Absorption,	AbsSat,	Glare Mix Alexandrite,567274 to 63152c,1.75,	~,		~,		.95,		1,		1.0,	Gem:Tangent ; Block: Tangent*Reduction; Block east: 0.00
 Amethyst,	ad87a6,			1.55,	.5,		0,		0,		1,			.5
 Aquamarine,	8bdcdf,			,	,		,		,		,
 Diamond,	ced7da,			,	,		,		,		,